Laneyz7732/account-generator/README.md

 # Account Generator
 A simple bot that will help you giving accounts to your server's members.
-For any issue, join [this discord server](https://discord.gg/hQZyAmp)
+For any issue, contact me on discord: Mental#8106
 # Packages
 -discord.js
 -async